 The necessary funds for the running costs of the Sofia Centre are provided by the Bulgarian Government.
 For this purpose a specific article in the Bulgarian Cultural Heritage Act is amended.

 Scope: On the session of the General Assembly, two new member states from South-Eastern Europe were unanimously and enthusiastically welcomed as part of the Centre.
-Until today, their number is 14 member states: Albania, Armenia, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Georgia, Greece, Montenegro, Romania, Serbia, Slovenia, The Former Yugoslav Republic of Macedonia, Turkey and Ukraine.
+Until today, the Regional Centre has 17 Мember States: Republic of Azerbaijan, Republic of Albania, Republic of Armenia, Bosnia and Herzegovina, Republic of Bulgaria, Republic of Croatia, Republic of Cyprus, Georgia, Republic of Greece, Republic of Moldova, Montenegro, Romania, Republic of North Macedonia, Republic of Serbia, Republic of Slovenia, Republic of Türkiye and Ukraine.
 The scope of the Regional Centre is expected to expand in the forthcoming years.